 Enteral Formulae.
-A liquid source of nutrition administered under the direction of a Physician, which may contain some or all of the nutrients necessary to meet the minimum daily nutritional requirements and is administered into the gastrointestinal tract either orally or through a tube.
+A liquid source of nutrition administered under the direction of a Physician which may contain some or all of the nutrients necessary to meet the minimum daily nutritional requirements and is administered into the gastrointestinal tract either orally or through a tube.

 Experimental/Investigational.
-The use of any intervention (treatment, Service, procedure, facility, equipment, drug, device), which is not determined by the Plan to be medically effective for the condition being treated.
+The use of any intervention (treatment, Service, procedure, facility, equipment, drug, or device), which is not determined by the Plan to be medically effective for the condition being treated.
+Exceptions can be made to services agreed upon by a COE and the plan.